frankfanslc/go_cloud_orchestration/go_microservice_frameworks/microservice_communication/README.md

 * Implement async message queuing with RabbitMQ
 * Implement publish-subscribe Kafka clients

-## 2 Implement an RPC client and server system with the ProtoBuf binary protocol
+## 2 Implement an RPC client and server communication system with the ProtoBuf binary protocol

 To do this, first we need to download the ProtoBuf Golang sources: